All you need to know about getting your results and uni offers

 If you miss your firm or insurance offer but the uni accepts you for a different course

 This will show up on Track as UCC (unconditional changed course) – with the new course code.

 You will receive (via email) a letter from UCAS (the AS12C) which sets out your options, though you can accept or decline this offer on Track even if you haven't yet received the AS12C.
-If you decline the changed course offer, you will either go to your insurance (if applicable and they have accepted you) or into Clearing.
+If you decline the changed course offer, you will either go to your insurance (if applicable and they accept you) or into Clearing.

-If both your firm and insurance choices make you a UCC offer, you can then choose between them, or decline both and go into Clearing.
+If both your firm and insurance choices make you a UCC offer, you can then choose between them or decline both and go into Clearing.